aosabook/500lines/sampler/sampler.markdown

 combinations of outcomes when multiple balls are drawn (e.g., two green and one blue).

-Note: the code in this section is also located in the file `multinomial.py`.
+The code in this section is located in the file `multinomial.py`.

 ### The `MultinomialDistribution` Class